InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

     using a simple `cluster.yml` configuration file (enclosed) - as described on the Rancher site
 -   **Rancher** is installed using the same, official, documentation

--   This repository is cloned on the **xchem-follow-up** project's bastion node (`xch-bastion`) in Alan's account under `git/dls-fragalysis-stack-kubernetes`.
+This repository is cloned on the **xchem-follow-up** project's bastion node (`xch-bastion`) in Alan's account under `git/dls-fragalysis-stack-kubernetes`.
 Run everything from `git/dls-fragalysis-stack-kubernetes/rancher`

 The following steps are performed on the project's bastion node (`xch-bastion`).

 Essentially, the high-level stages consist of...

 1. Cluster preparation
 2. Install rke
 3. Install kubectl
 4. Install helm
 5. Prepare for AWS S3 etcd backups
 6. Creating compute instances and a matched `cluster.yml`
 7. Install Kubernetes (using rke)
 8. Install rancher (using helm)

->   At the time of writing we were installing Kubernetes `v1.17.5`
+At the time of writing the RKE cluster is using: -

+-   kubernetes `v1.19.9`
-    and Rancher `v2.4.3`
+-   Rancher `v2.5.7`

->   We're not using a load-balancer, just one worker node
+>   We're not using a load-balancer, just workers and control plane
     with a public IP address attached.

 >   Setup a hostname pointing to the IP address you expect to be using